 2) Postcards are relatively cheap to make or buy.
 You can run them directly off your computer printer onto those "snap apart" die-cut sheets – or you can buy beautiful four color laminated cards from a variety of vendors.
 Either way (or anything in between) your cost per mailed piece is far less than a traditional envelope/letter/brochure promotional package.

-Should your conversion rate be 3%, you can forecast getting 3 responses from 100 first class pieces at $50.00 postage.
+Should your conversion rate be 3%, you can forecast getting 3 responses from 100 first class pieces at $55.00 postage.
+Likewise, you can project 4.71 responses by spending $ 54.95 on a post card mailing price of 157 pieces.

 And that doesn't adjust for the higher message exposure from postcards that can be easily read vs. an envelope that must be opened to be read and acted upon.